paktek123/raiser_rpg_framework/readme.md

 # Raiser RPG Framework for Ren'Py

 An RPG framework for Ren'py gaming engine (http://www.renpy.org/).
-The purpose of this framework is to provide a way of creating visual RPGs with little understanding of programming and spend less time creating your own RPG systems.
+The purpose of this framework is to provide a way of creating visual RPGs with little understanding of programming (easy API) and spend less time creating your own RPG systems.

 ## Features
 - Includes built in battle system (supports up to 3 v 3 fights)